-The attribute preserveAspectRatio specifies a constraint on the shape of components of the class.
-If preserveAspectRatio is true, changing the extent of components shall preserve the aspect ratio of the coordinate system of the class.
+The attribute preserveAspectRatio specifies a hint for the shape of components of the class, but does not actually influence the rendering of the component.
+If preserveAspectRatio is true, changing the extent of components should preserve the current aspect ratio of the coordinate system of the class.